Pittsburgh vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 - In Georgia Tech's four games this season, it has three wins against the spread.

-- Georgia Tech's games this year have gone over the point total two times in four opportunities (50%).
+- Georgia Tech's games this season have gone over the point total two times in four opportunities (50%).

-- Georgia Tech is 2-0 against the spread and 2-0 overall in games when it scores more than 23 points.

-- The Yellow Jackets collect 71 more yards per game (386) than the Panthers give up per outing (315).
+- The Yellow Jackets average 71 more yards per game (386) than the Panthers allow per contest (315).

-- In games that Georgia Tech amasses more than 315 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Yellow Jackets have turned the ball over two times, four fewer times than the Panthers have forced turnovers (6).
+- This season the Yellow Jackets have two turnovers, four fewer than the Panthers have takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.